The $\mathbb Z/p$-equivariant cohomology of genus zero Deligne-Mumford space with $1+p$ marked points: Preliminaries

 \subsection{The Deligne-Mumford space of genus zero}

 We give a definition of Deligne-Mumford space of genus zero with marked points.
 We use the definition from \cite{mcduff-salamon}.

-An $n$-pointed stable nodal curve is a collection of finitely many Riemann spheres joined as a tree (i.e., connected but has no cycles) with $n$ marked points on the spheres that are different from nodes so that each of the spheres has at least 3 nodes or marked points.
+A stable nodal curve of genus zero consists of finitely many Riemann spheres $S^2$ where some pairs of two spheres are joined along a nodal singularity so that the adjacency graph of Riemann spheres is a connected tree.
+An $n$-pointed stable nodal genus $0$ curve is a stable nodal genus $0$ curve with $n$ marked points on the spheres that are different from nodes so that each of the spheres has at least 3 nodes or marked points.
 Two stable curves are isomorphic if there is a collection of M\"obius transformations from each Riemann sphere to another preserving nodes and marked points.
 Such a curve is stable in the sense that the identity is the only automorphism.

-\begin{definition} \emph{Deligne-Mumford space of genus zero with $n$ marked points} $\cM_{0, n}$ is the moduli space of isomorphism classes of stable curves of genus zero with $n$ marked points. \end{definition}
+\begin{definition} \emph{Deligne-Mumford space of genus zero with $n$ marked points} For $n \ge 3$, $\cM_{0, n}$ is the moduli space of isomorphism classes of stable curves of genus zero with $n$ marked points. \end{definition}

+Note that we are only interested in the case of $n \ge 3$, for purposes of the applications to equivariant quantum operations.
+It should also be noted that this $\cM_{0, n}$ is a smooth compact manifold, for $n \ge 3$.